metao-mik/RabbitMQ-AzureServiceFabric/README.md

 ### Azure Service Fabric SDK
 Install the Azure Service SDK.

+### Microft Visual C++ Redistributable (x64)
+Erlang needs the The C++ Redistributable (x64).
+On Windows 10 and Windows Server 2016 it should already existing.
+Otherwise it needs to be installed.

 ### Perpare Folder Structure
-Create as Folder C:\Samples\RabbitMQ-AzSF-image\Code Create an Empty TextFile as .bat "start_RabbitMQ" in C:\Samples\RabbitMQ-AzSF-image\Code
+Create as Folder C:\Samples\RabbitMQ-AzSF-image\Code Create an Empty TextFile/Batchfile "start_RabbitMQ.bat" in C:\Samples\RabbitMQ-AzSF-image\Code

 ## Creating the Azure Service Appliaction Package